Cascading/cascading-jdbc/README.md

 ## In Lingual

-__NOTE__: The JDBC providers can only be used on the hadoop platform.
-The local platform is not supported.
+__NOTE__: The JDBC providers can only be used on the `hadoop` platform.
+The `local` platform is not supported.

-This assumes, that you have followed the lingual tutorial, esp. the part, where a provider is used to write directly into a memcached server.
-To accomplish the same, but with a derby database, you can do the following.
+This assumes, that you have followed the [http://docs.cascading.org/lingual/1.0/](lingual tutorial), esp. the part, where a provider is used to write directly into a memcached server.
+To accomplish the same, but with a [http://db.apache.org/derby/](derby) database, you can do the following.
 First run `gradle build` in this project.
 Next setup your lingual catalog with the derby provider:

     # only hadoop platform is supported
     > export LINGUAL_PLATFORM=hadoop

     > lingual catalog --provider -add /path/to/cascading-jdbc-derby-2.2.0-wip-dev-provider.jar

 This will register the provider `derby` for the `hadoop` platform.
 The provider